Capital Campaign Information

 From fortress to sanctuary

-The Oswald Army Reserve Center in north Everett has been surplused by the Department of Defense.
-DVS has been selected as the recipient of this 3.1 acre site.
-We will begin the remodel of the three existing buildings on the site to house the agency Service Center, a 60-bed confidential shelter, and children’s center.
+DVS has been selected as the recipient of a 3.1 acre site.
+We have begin the remodel of the three existing buildings on the site to house the agency Service Center, a 52-bed confidential shelter, and children’s center.
 Twenty units of transitional housing is planned for phase II.

 If you prefer to send us a donation via mail, please click here for a copy of our funding form.